Creepsy/palex/README.md

 addition = addition ADD number;
 addition = number;
 ```
-As seen above, Productions can also recursively contain themselves.
+As seen above, productions can also recursively contain themselves.
 Further, empty productions are also allowed.
 These are mostly useful for termination of a recursive production:
 ```
 program = program statement;